CKChang-tw/IMoveLab/README.md

 See `README.md` in the `imu_benchmark` or `imu_biodynamics` folder for how to run the code.

 ## 🙏 Acknowledgements
-We thank the authors of all the state-estimation filters included in this platform, not only for their novel contributions but also for their open sources for public use.
+We thank the authors of all the state-estimation filters included in this platform, for their contributions and for making their work open-sourced.

 ## 📄 Citation
 If you use any part of the data or code, please cite [our paper]().